23 Aug 14 Tips For Getting More Followers and Likes On Instagram

 3. Use your photo captions to ask questions: One of the best ways to get more likes on your Instagram photos is to use your photo’s caption to ask a question.
 This is a great way to drive not only photo likes, but comments, too.

 4. Host a contest on Instagram: Hosting a contest is often the most effective way to boost engagement and get new followers fast on any social network.
-Since Instagram has grown in popularity, it makes it one of the best social platforms to run a
+Since Instagram has grown in popularity, it makes it one of the best social platforms to run a contest.

 For best practices and tips on how to host a successful Instagram photo contest, click here.